 P8.
+Disturbed habitats

-Disturbed habitats - Where possible, measures should be taken to retain and restore disturbed habitats.
+Where possible, measures should be taken to retain and restore disturbed habitats.

 There are few natural areas that remain free of disturbance or threatening processes.
 Disturbed habitats represent opportunities for natural regeneration, restoration and enhancement, increasing ecological resilience, while playing an important role in protecting native flora and fauna and in many instances, threatened species.

 P9.
+Patch diversity

-Patch diversity - Measures should be taken to conserve biodiversity at patch scale.
+Measures should be taken to conserve biodiversity at patch scale.

-Patches of bushland or other natural areas (eg. wetlands) containing multiple vegetation communities commonly support high species diversity in conjunction with ecosystem diversity.
+Patches of bushland or other natural areas (e.g. wetlands) containing multiple vegetation communities commonly support high species diversity in conjunction with ecosystem diversity.

 P10.
+Fauna habitat

-Fauna habitat - Key fauna habitat resources should be retained and where possible enhanced.
+Key fauna habitat resources should be retained and where possible enhanced.

-Many native fauna including threatened species have specific resource requirements confined to a single ecological community and make use of resources across a range of different habitats.
+Many native fauna including threatened species have specific resource requirements (e.g. feeding, nesting, and roosting) for their continued survival.
+Also, most native animals are not confined to a single ecological community and make use of resources across a range of different habitats.
 As ranges change, resource use has, and will continue to evolve across urban and other developed land.